wilsonfreitas/awesome-quant/README.md

 - [finmarketpy](https://github.com/cuemacro/finmarketpy) - Python library for backtesting trading strategies and analyzing financial markets
 - [binary-martingale](https://github.com/metaperl/binary-martingale) - Computer program to automatically trade binary options martingale style
 - [fooltrader](https://github.com/foolcage/fooltrader) - the project using big-data technology to provide an uniform way to analyze the whole market
+- [zvt](https://github.com/zvtvz/zvt) - the project using sql,pandas to provide an uniform and extendable way to record data,computing factors,select securites, backtesting,realtime trading and it could show all of them in clearly charts in realtime.
 ### Risk Analysis

 - [pyfolio](https://github.com/quantopian/pyfolio) - Portfolio and risk analytics in Python